 In the first few days or even couple of weeks after your piercing, you can expect discharge.
 Nevertheless, if the discharge seems to slow down and then start back up, it could mean your piercing is being rejected.

 If you see a formation of scar tissue around your belly button piercing, you should have it checked out.
 They are likely to be keloids – a growth that doesn’t contain pus or fluid and doesn’t feel painful to the touch.

 Keloids can be big or small.
 Although the size of them might matter to you, it still signifies the same thing no matter how large they are – your body has formed scar tissue as a result of the piercing, which could point to a rejection.

 Can You Fix A Rejected Belly Button Piercing?

 If you do have a belly button piercing rejection, are you doomed to never have the belly button jewelry you want to wear?
 Or is it a temporary setback?

-Whether you can save your current piercing depends.
+It depends on whether you can save your current piercing.

 If you want to have any chance of saving it, you need to watch for any signs of rejection.
 If you see anything concerning, have it checked out quickly.

 If you wait until your piercing has migrated so far that you can see the jewelry through the skin, the best course of action is to have that area re-pierced at a later date.